60 Minutes With John Chizoba Vincent. Convener, “Boys Are Not Stones” Anthology

 John Chizoba : I will be shooting films portraying these gory details of boys in the hands of evil women and men out there.
-I will also be creating awareness to other boys in the street helping those I could reach out to and I will be writing more articles to educate them on how to speak out in case anyone molest them.
-I am planning of organising a conference that will include girls and boys or probably boys only to educate them on the issues at hand. (smiles) this might be a little hard to achieve but by God’s grace, it can be achieved.
-I think some non governmental organisations can support or sponsor this if necessary arrangements is made with them.
+I will also be creating awareness to other boys in the street helping those I could reach out to and I will be writing more articles to educate them on how to speak out in case anyone molests them.
+I am planning of organizing a conference that will include girls and boys or probably boys only to educate them on the issues at hand. (smiles) this might be a little hard to achieve but by God’s grace, it can be achieved.
+I think some nongovernmental organizations can support or sponsor this if necessary arrangements are made with them.

 Whyke Anthology: What are the things you think can foster and yield a better result of this great support you are giving?

 John Chizoba: (smiles) finance.
 You know money is the backbone of many dreams.
-I will say a journey of thousand miles start with money.
-Aside money, I think educating some of our ignorant parents is key also.
-Some parents tend to train the girl child more than the boyChild.
+I will say a journey of thousand miles starts with money.
+Aside from money, I think educating some of our ignorant parents is key also.
+Some parents tend to train the girl child more than boyChild.
 They take maximum consideration on the girl child than the boys.
 Educating them will be key.
-Let start raising Humans not genders.
+Let start raising Humans, not genders.

 Whyke Anthology: How do you feel after Pioneering the “Boys Are Not Stones” Anthology?